October 03, 2019 20 min read

 Vitamin B6 References:

-Riboflavin (Vitamin B2): Vitamin B2 refers to the molecule known as riboflavin, which is a vitamin because it can produce two cofactors abbreviated as FAD and FMN.
+Riboflavin (Vitamin B2): Vitamin B2 refers to the molecule known as riboflavin, which is a vitamin that produces two cofactors abbreviated as FAD and FMN.

-Some proteins in the body are dependent on these cofactors to function optimally and dietary riboflavin is the sole provider of FAD and FMN for these enzymes, which are called flavoproteins since FAD and FMN are 'flavins' and work in concert with these proteins.
+Some proteins in the body are dependent on these cofactors to function optimally.
+Dietary riboflavin is the sole provider of FAD and FMN for these enzymes, which are called flavoproteins since FAD and FMN are 'flavins' and work in concert with these proteins.
 Health benefits of Vitamin B2 include

 Effects of riboflavin on pro-inflammatory TNF-α production in whole blood of different experimental groups.

-Thiamine Mononitrate (Vitamin B1): Thiamine was the first B vitamin that scientists discovered and why it carries the number 1.
-Thiamine is an essential nutrient that all tissues of the body need to function properly and is involved heavily in glucose production.
+Thiamine Mononitrate (Vitamin B1): Thiamine was the first B vitamin that scientists discovered, which is why it’s called B1.
+Vitamin B1 is an essential nutrient that all tissues of the body need to function properly and is involved heavily in glucose production.

-Like the other B vitamins, thiamine is water-soluble and helps the body turn food into energy.
+Like other B vitamins, thiamine is water-soluble and helps the body turn food into energy.
 You can find it in foods, individual supplements, and multivitamins.
-The body needs thiamine to make adenosine triphosphate (ATP).
-This is a molecule that transports energy within cells.
+The body needs thiamine to make adenosine triphosphate (ATP), which transports energy within cells.

 Cyanocobalamin (Vitamin B12): Vitamin B12, also known as cobalamin, is an essential vitamin that your body needs but cannot produce.
-It’s found naturally in animal products but also added to certain foods and available as an oral supplement or injection.
+It’s found naturally in animal products, but is also added to certain foods and available as an oral supplement or injection.

-Vitamin B12 has many roles in your body and it supports the normal function of your nerve cells and is needed for red blood cell formation and DNA synthesis.
-Vitamin B12 may benefit your body in impressive ways, such as boosting your energy, improving your memory and helping prevent heart disease.
+Vitamin B12 has many roles in your body and it supports the normal function of your nerve cells.
+It is necessary for red blood cell formation and DNA synthesis.
+Vitamin B12 benefits your body in impressive ways, such as boosting your energy, improving your memory, and helping prevent heart disease.

-Here are 9 health benefits of vitamin B12, all based on science:
+Here are 9 science-backed health benefits of vitamin B12:

 Vitamin B12 References: